OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/RunSql/RunSql.md

 ## Overview ##

-The `RunSql` command executes a Structured Query Language (SQL) statement on the specified database datastore.
+The `RunSql` command executes a Structured Query Language (SQL) statement or procedure/function on the specified database datastore.
 This command cannot be used with web service datastores because the underlying software relies on a database to execute the SQL statement.
 If database datastore support is not specifically provided by TSTool,